-This author has yet to write their bio.Meanwhile lets just say that we are proud spritchett contributed a whooping 153 entries.
+Meanwhile lets just say that we are proud spritchett contributed a whooping 153 entries.

-Thursday, 9:30-11:50am GPSA758B Continuing Case Seminar: Advanced Cases in Modern Psychoanalysis II / Rosenthal Through continuing case presentations of three cases, students will apply attachment theories to practice.
+Thursday, 9:30-11:50am GPSA758B Continuing Case Seminar: Advanced Cases in Modern Psychoanalysis II / Rosenthal Through continuing case presentations of three cases, students will apply theory to practice.
 With the agreement of the training committee, this course can be selected as fulfilling the requirement for the clinical case course after four semesters of successful completion […]

-ACAP and BGSP-NJ, have been continuously, nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis, since 1990, and BGSP-NJ’s programs are regionally accredited by NECHE, the New England Commission of Higher Education.
+ACAP has been continuously, nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis, since 1990, and BGSP-NJ’s programs are regionally accredited by NECHE, the New England Commission of Higher Education.
 More>>